 Let’s start with the pros.
 If you’re considering doing affiliate marketing, here are some of the perks:

-- Inexpensive/low start-up costs: In general, you won’t have to pay to join an affiliate program.
-Majority of the affiliate company will handle the service and product, which means you won’t have to worry about inventory or supplies.
+- Inexpensive/low start-up costs.
+In general, you won’t have to pay to join an affiliate program.
+The majority of the affiliate company will handle the service and product, which means you won’t have to worry about inventory or supplies.

-- No need to create product or service: Again, your focus as an affiliate is to just deliver the clients and customer.
+- No need to create products or services.
+Again, your focus as an affiliate is to deliver the clients and customers.
 The merchant will take care of the rest, as starting your own online store can take quite a bit of effort.

-- There are no special requirements: As long as you can promote the affiliate products or services effectively, you don’t need any other training or licenses.
+- There are no special requirements.
+As long as you can promote affiliate products or services effectively, you don’t need any other training or licenses.
 (Though it helps to set up a website!)

 Of course, as great as affiliate marketing seems, it’s not entirely perfect.
-There are a couple downsides to it.
-Some of those are:
+There are a couple of downsides to it.
+Some of them are:

-- Building up referrals takes time: In order for an affiliate to make any significant amount of money, it’s going to take quite some time to generate enough referrals
+- Building up referrals takes time.
+For an affiliate to make any significant amount of money, it’s going to take some time to generate enough referrals

-- You need to be good at internet marketing: Yes, there’s no special training required to be an affiliate BUT if you want to be successful, you need to be good at (or at least know) Internet Marketing.
+- You need to be good at internet marketing.
+Yes, there’s no specialized training required to be an affiliate.
+If you want to be successful, you need to be good at (or at least know) Internet Marketing.

-- There are payout requirements: A number of affiliate programs will only give you your payment once you’ve achieved a certain amount of sales or money.
+- There are payout requirements.
+Some affiliate programs will only give you your payment once you’ve achieved a certain amount of sales or money.

 The First Steps as an Affiliate Marketer

-By now, you should have a good idea of what affiliate marketing is all about and what the pros and cons are.
-But how do you actually make money as an affiliate marketer?
+By now, you should have a good idea of what affiliate marketing is and what the pros and cons are.
+But how do you make money as an affiliate marketer?

-Compared to other online ventures, affiliate marketing is fairly easy to get started as you don’t really need much.
-While it’s recommended to have at least a blog or a website, it’s actually not a necessity.
+Compared to other online ventures, starting with affiliate marketing is relatively simple as you don’t need much.
+While it’s recommended to have at least a blog or a website, it’s not a necessity.

 To start your affiliate marketing journey, you need to:

 - Settle on a niche market.
-You have a better chance of being successful if you focus on a niche market.
+You have a better chance of being successful if you focus on a specific topic.

-- Look up affiliate products and services that are related to your niche market.
-Research on the program’s reputation and whether they take care of their customers and affiliates.
+- Look up affiliate products and services that are related to your niche — research on the program’s reputation and whether they take care of their customers and affiliates.

-- Figure out how you going to promote the affiliate products or services.
+- Figure out how you are going to promote affiliate products or services.
 The easiest way is definitely through a blog or a website.
-However, you can use other methods such as email list and promoting the affiliate products to your subscribers.
+However, you can use other methods such as email lists and promoting the affiliate products to your subscribers.

 - Another way would be to use social media platforms such as Facebook, Twitter, or Instagram.